A Short History of Corporate Misconduct

 keeps engagement high.
 The Cost: A mental health crisis, polarized

 democracies, and the erosion of privacy.
-Did They Ask?
-No. They buried the
+Consent: Never obtained.
+They buried the

 consent in 50-page Terms of Service agreements designed not to be read.
 Artificial Intelligence: "Benefiting Humanity" (2026-Present) The Innovation: Generative AI and Autonomous Agents.
 The Lie: It's a